TreyM-WSS/m2x-android/README.md

 The [AT&T M2X API](https://m2x.att.com/developer/documentation/overview) provides all the needed operations and methods to connect your devices to AT&T's M2X service.
 This library aims to provide a simple wrapper to interact with the AT&T M2X API.
 Refer to the [Glossary of Terms](https://m2x.att.com/developer/documentation/glossary) to understand the nomenclature used throughout this documentation.

+This library supports Android for mobile development as well as [Android Things](https://developer.android.com/things/index.html) for IoT devices.

 Getting Started
 ==========================